2010–2014 NCAA conference realignment: West Coast Conference

 By moving to the WCC, Pacific rejoined a conference with institutions closer to its size and mission.
-BYU, with an enrollment of nearly 33,000, is the only WCC member with an enrollment in five figures.
-Also, the WCC's profile in Pacific's major revenue sport of men's basketball has steadily increased in recent years, with the conference's highest-profile program of Gonzaga now joined by Saint Mary's and BYU as frequent NCAA tournament entrants.
+BYU, with an enrollment of nearly 33,000, was the only WCC member with an enrollment in five figures, remaining so until its 2023 departure for the Big 12 Conference.
+Also, the WCC's profile in Pacific's major revenue sport of men's basketball had steadily increased in recent years, with the conference's highest-profile program of Gonzaga joined by Saint Mary's and (through 2022–23) BYU as frequent NCAA tournament entrants.
 At the time of Pacific's return, the WCC had a broadcast contract with ESPN, running through 2018–19, that guaranteed each conference member at least three national television appearances per season on one of ESPN's networks.

 Atlantic Sun Conference

-On May 13, 2011, Belmont University announced it was leaving the Atlantic Sun Conference, now known as the ASUN Conference, for the Ohio Valley Conference.
+On May 13, 2011, Belmont University announced it was leaving the Atlantic Sun Conference for the Ohio Valley Conference.
 On December 8, 2011, the conference announced Northern Kentucky University would join in 2012.
 Because Northern Kentucky came to the Atlantic Sun from the Division II Great Lakes Valley Conference, the Norse had to undergo a four-year transition period (with the exception of their cross country, golf, and track and field programs), with all teams gaining postseason eligibility for the 2016–17 academic year.
 Mercer and East Tennessee State left for the Southern Conference in 2014.